-The Dissertation Committee is formed following successful completion of the Qualifying Examination.
-The committee must be formed within 6 months after passing the Qualifying Examination and may be composed of a subset of faculty of the student's Guidance Committee or different faculty members.
+The Dissertation Committee is formed following successful completion of the Qualifying Examination and must be formed within 6 months of the oral exam date.
+The committee may be composed of a subset of faculty of the student's Guidance Committee or different faculty members.